Unison (Celine Dion album): Background

-In the 1980s, Dion released eleven French-language albums in Canada and three in France.
-One compilation album was issued in Europe.
-In Canada, Incognito (1987) was certified two-times platinum, Tellement j'ai d'amour...
+Throughout the 1980s, Dion released 11 French‑language studio albums in Canada and three in France, achieving notable commercial success.
+In Canada, Incognito (1987) was certified double platinum, Tellement j'ai d'amour...
 (1982) platinum, and Les chemins de ma maison (1983) and Mélanie (1984) gold.
-Dion topped the Quebec chart with hits like "D'amour ou d'amitié", "Mon ami m'a quittée", "Incognito", "Lolita (trop jeune pour aimer)", "Comme un cœur froid" and "D'abord, c'est quoi l'amour".
-"D'amour ou d'amitié" and "Une colombe" were certified gold in Canada.
-During this decade, Dion won fifteen Félix Awards, including Newcomer of the Year, Female Vocalist of the Year, Album of the Year (Melanie), Pop Album of the Year (Tellement j'ai d'amour...), Best Selling Album of the Year (Les chemins de ma maison, Melanie), Most Popular Song of the Year ("Une colombe", "Incognito"), Best Selling Single of the Year ("Une colombe"), Best Stage Performance of the Year (Incognito tournée), and Artist of the Year Achieving the Most Success Outside Quebec.
-In France, Dion became the first Canadian artist to receive a gold record for her top ten single "D'amour ou d'amitié".
-Further success in Europe came when she represented Switzerland in the Eurovision Song Contest 1988 with the song, "Ne partez pas sans moi", which later won the contest.
+She reached the top of the Quebec charts with singles such as "D'amour ou d'amitié", "Mon ami m'a quittée", "Incognito", "Lolita (trop jeune pour aimer)", "Comme un cœur froid" and "D'abord, c'est quoi l'amour".
+Several of these recordings earned gold certifications.

+Dion also became a well‑known figure in the Quebec music industry, winning 15 Félix Awards during the decade, including Female Vocalist of the Year, Album of the Year, Pop Album of the Year, Best Selling Album of the Year, Most Popular Song of the Year and Best Stage Performance of the Year.
+Her visibility increased in Europe when she represented Switzerland at the Eurovision Song Contest 1988 with "Ne partez pas sans moi", which won the competition.

-CBS Records had originally offered $25,000 to make the album, which would allow Dion to record new vocals over the original music tracks from Incognito.
-Three events would raise the ante.
-First, Dion performed a duet with Dan Hill on "Can't We Try" at the CBS Canada 1987 convention.
-The performance impressed the company's president Bernie DiMatteo enough for him to raise the budget to $100,000 so that some new songs could be commissioned.
-Next, at the Juno Awards of 1987 she sang "Have a Heart".
-After that performance the budget rose to $300,000.
-When David Foster later saw it on videotape, he told DiMatteo that $300,000 was not enough, so they were given an unlimited budget.
-The record ended up costing $600,000.
-Unison was recorded in London, New York, and Los Angeles.
+Plans for an English‑language album began in the late 1980s.
+Initially, CBS Records offered a modest budget of $25,000 to record English vocals over existing Incognito tracks.
+However, three events led the label to increase its investment: Dion's duet with Dan Hill on "Can't We Try" at the CBS Canada 1987 convention, her performance of "Have a Heart" at the Juno Awards of 1987, and producer David Foster's interest after viewing the Juno performance.
+The budget eventually rose to $600,000, allowing for new material and high‑profile producers.
+Recording took place in London, New York, and Los Angeles.

-Before releasing Unison in 1990, "Can't Live With You, Can't Live Without You", a duet with Billy Newton-Davis, was issued as a single in Canada in 1989 from his album, Spellbound.
-Dion also sang a duet with Warren Wiebe on "Listen to Me", taken from the American dramatic film of the same name.
-The third duet recorded in 1989 was again with Dan Hill on "Wishful Thinking" from his album, Real Love.
-However, these duets were not included on Unison.
+Before the album's release, Dion recorded several English-language duets in 1989, including "Can't Live With You, Can't Live Without You" with Billy Newton-Davis, "Listen to Me" with Warren Wiebe for the film Listen to Me, and "Wishful Thinking" with Dan Hill.
+These tracks were not included on Unison.